Original article published on LinkedIn 18 July 2021.

 The chief executive officer of beyondblue Georgie Harman said, “those who experience and perpetrate workplace bullying have higher rates of depression, anxiety and post-traumatic stress disorder and health problems such as cardiovascular disease.”

 It’s been found that workplace strategies and policies tend to target individuals, including the perpetrator and the victim, rather than the organisation where the bullying may have occurred.

-A blessing about working from home, for some, is that they are physically removed from the workplace bully for a while.
-But what happens when they return to the workplace?
+A blessing about working from home, for some, is that you are physically removed from the workplace bully for a while.
+But what happens when you return to the workplace?

 SafeWork Australia has an excellent guide on how to prevent and respond to workplace bullying.
 Here are some suggestions from their guide:

 Good management practices and effective communication are important in creating a workplace environment that discourages workplace bullying.
 Examples include:

 - promote positive leadership styles by providing training for managers and supervisors

 - mentor and support new and poor performing managers and workers

 - ensure that reasonable management actions are clearly defined, articulated and understood by workers and supervisors, and

 - ensure supervisors act in a timely manner on unreasonable behaviour they see or become aware of.